-The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment; but in any event such repairs shall be completed within two weeks, except in instances of documented, unusual circumstances.
-A copy of the Physical Plant Maintenance Work Order will be sent to the complainant.
+- 14.1 The Administration shall make every effort to make necessary repairs upon receipt of complaints concerning the maintenance and repair of the immediate teaching environment and its equipment; but in any event such repairs shall be completed within two weeks, except in instances of documented, unusual circumstances.
+A copy of the Physical Plant Maintenance Work Order will be sent to the complainant - 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library, for Institute purposes. - 14.3 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at the annual parking fee set forth below, effective as of the beginning of the academic year:

-- 14.2 The Administration shall provide adequate secretarial and clerical assistance to all departments and areas, including the Library, for Institute purposes. - 14.3 The Administration shall provide a suitable faculty lounge and kitchen for the exclusive use of the faculty and their guests.
-It shall be lockable with a key to be made available to all faculty members. - 14.4 The Administration shall continue to provide parking privileges, unless rendered impossible by construction requirements, at an annual parking fee of \$125.
 The annual fee covers parking for three semesters: Fall, Spring and Summer.
 The unused semester portions of the parking fee shall be refunded.

-- 14.5 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas. - 14.6 Reasonable effort will be made to provide adequate office space for faculty members.
+- 14.4 The Administration shall continue to provide a dining room for the faculty and staff of the Institute separate from other dining areas. - 14.5 Reasonable effort will be made to provide adequate office space for faculty members.